Everybody Votes Channel

 The Everybody Votes Channel was a Wii Menu channel that allowed users to vote in simple opinion polls and compare and contrast opinions with those of friends, family and voters around the globe.

 The Everybody Votes Channel was available on February 13, 2007.
 Its release came as a surprise, as Nintendo made no announcement regarding it until after it was available for download on the Wii Shop Channel.

-Nintendo ended support for the Nintendo Channel on June 28, 2013, along with four more Wii channels, as WiiConnect24, which the channel required, was disconnected.
+Nintendo ended support for the Everybody Votes Channel on June 28, 2013, along with four other Wii channels, as WiiConnect24, which the channel required, was disconnected.

 Features

 The majority of respondents in England, Scotland and Wales believes the egg came first while the majority in Northern Ireland, the Channel Islands and the Isle of Man believes it was the chicken.